ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 Sure, you can absolutely write pure functions and you'll get the job done but the resulting code will be intricate, an endless forest of calls and compositions.
-So you'll try clever tricks to reuse what you wrote, put functions in libraries, make them generic as "The Good Cooder Guide (TM)" tells you to do to be DRY.
+So you'll try clever tricks to reuse what you wrote, put functions in libraries, make them generic as "The Good Coder Guide (TM)" tells you to do to be DRY.
 But why reinvent the wheel?
 Here is where the next step comes in.

 There are a series of tools in FP that will make your life easier, that you'll be able to reuse and